 Joint ownership is another effective avenue to avoid probate.
 With joint tenancy with right of survivorship, the property automatically passes to the surviving owners without probate.
 Other joint ownership examples include tenancy by the entirety and community property with right of survivorship.
 Joint ownership is commonly used with married couples.

 Pay-on-Death Accounts and Registrations allow you to convert retirement accounts and bank accounts to payable-on-death accounts.
-After you die, the money goes directly to benefits without going through probate.
+After you die, the money goes directly to beneficiaries without going through probate.
 In addition, there are transfer-on-death real estate deeds.
-This method is a savvy way to allow beneficiaries the most of your assets.
+This method is a savvy way to ensure beneficiaries receive the most of your assets.

 Kentucky & Ohio Probate Lawyer: Parker L. Clifton